 Alllll grown up.
 Definitely.
 She looked like a good time.
 Not evil, or if she was evil, she was evil in all the right places.

 There were purple and black bruises up and down her bare arm, Dean noticed as she leaned across the seat with said arm outstretched to roll down the window.
 The arm was spotted with some sores that he recognized faintly in some dim corner of his mind as the results of methamphetamine abuse.
 Whoever this chick was, she had issues, that was for sure.
 He found himself leaning in through the window to chat, as if nothing was out of the ordinary.
 “And who, pray tell, are you?”
+He was pleased to find his capacity for speech had returned.

 “I’m the girl who’s driving your car.”
 She had a great big ol’ black eye under the sunglasses and she could see him despite his ghostly state.
 Ok, step in the right direction.